GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/hub-env/samples/Egress-workload-to-common-services.md

 ## Common Services VPC

-1. firewall rule to allow ingress trafic from clients vpc to the service account or ip adress of the PAZ connected resource
+1. firewall rule to allow ingress traffic from clients vpc to the service account or ip address of the PAZ connected resource

     ```yaml
     apiVersion: compute.cnrm.cloud.google.com/v1beta1
     kind: ComputeFirewall